f5devcentral/f5-big-iq-lab/docs/index.rst

 This lab environment is available for internal F5 users.
 Please reach out to your local **F5 Sales representative** if you are interested in running one of the labs or to schedule a live demo.

 New to BIG-IQ?
-Get started by watching the video below.
+Get started by watching the videos below.

+.. raw:: html

+   <iframe width="560" height="315" src="https://www.youtube.com/embed/QAPeSOd7O40" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+|

 .. raw:: html